coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 ### The Project Interpreter
 Under [Settings/Preferences](#Configure)->Project:IDEprep->Project Interpreter-> "Add local" (the mechanical wheel) it is possible to configure your interpreter environment.
-Once you select "Add local", you get a dialog where you can select type of interpreter and type of package manager you want to use (if you have both a regular Python and Python from Anaconda.org installed)
 ![](../img/PyC_local_py_interpreter.png)

 ### Enabling Version Control
-When you start a new project Version Control, you must enable your preferred Version Control system.
+When you start a new project, it is a good practice to enable your preferred Version Control system.
 You do this by selecting "VCS"->"Enable Version Control Integration".
 Here you can select Git.
 ![](../img/PyC-vc_enable.png)

-Notice how the colors of the file name in project view changes from black to red:
+Notice how the colors of the file name in project view changes from black to <span style="color:red">red</span>:
- - Files with red filenames are not tracked by git
+ - Files with <span style="color:red"> red filenames </span> are not tracked by git
- - Files with green filenames are added to git but not committed
+ - Files with <span style="color:green">green filenames </span> are added to git but not committed
  - Files with  black filenames are commited and are unmodified.
- - Files with blue filenames are tracked by git and are modified.
+ - Files with <span style="color:blue"> blue filenames </span> are tracked by git and are modified.

 The version control dialog let you add and commit the files, similar to git on the command line.
 To commit `hello.py` select "VCS -> Git -> Add" and then "VCS->Commit":